 A clever fortune-hunter with a penchant for murder does in his elderly, supposedly rich, wife and manages to get away with it.
 After an investigation results in a decision of 'accidental ...
 See full summary »

 When Secret Service agent David Somers is fired, he takes a quiet job with the Fentons at their country estate - cataloging butterflies, hence the title insect.
 David grows fond of Jess ...
 See full summary »

-Descius Heiss is a French expatriate, and former Devil's Island prisoner, with two passions; driving shrewd bargains in antiques at his Sly Corner Shop, and the care of his motherless, violin-playing daughter, Margaret.
+Descius Heiss is a French expatriate, and former Devil's Island prisoner, with two passions; driving shrewd bargains in antiques at his Sly Corner Shop, and the care of his Beautiful violin-playing daughter, Margaret.
 But, his comfortable wealth comes more from being a fence for stolen goods than it does buying-and-selling antiques.
-His secret is discovered by his shop assistant Archie Fellowes, a nasty, sniveling young rat, and he begins blackmailing Heiss.
-Heiss employs the usual solution to blackmailers, and the film ends in a London concert-hall where Margaret is playing the Mendelssohm Violin Concerto.
+His secret is discovered by his shop assistant Archie Fellowes (Kenneth Griffith), a nasty, sniveling young scroat, who keeps blackmailing Heiss until he goes to far.
+The film ends in a London concert-hall where Margaret is playing the Mendelssohm Violin Concerto.
 Written by

 Les Adams <email@example.com>